A Fraction of the Whole: Astrid

 Jasper's mother, accidentally impregnated by Martin after a chance meeting on New Year's.
 Though Martin initially loves her, he becomes more and more exasperated with her as she sinks into depression during pregnancy.
 Jasper has never met her.

 Eddie

 A longtime friend of Martin's who met him in Paris.
 Jasper is suspicious of Eddie, as he takes long, unexplained vacations, constantly lends Martin money, and is always taking pictures of them.
 Eddie is trained as a doctor and dreams of returning to his home in Thailand to start a practice.

 Anouk

 A beautiful woman whom Martin hires as a housekeeper after catching her keying his car.
-Her attempts to point out Martin's flaws lead to his psychological breakdown, but she becomes a voice of sanity who stays on to help the Deans.
+Her attempts to point out Martin's flaws lead to his psychological breakdown, but she becomes a voice of sanity who stays on to help the Dean family.
 She is constantly in the middle of a nasty breakup and is versed in meditation.